-Guanacaste, Costa Rica has a nickname of the “golden coast” due to the plethora of beautiful beaches in the province.
-You can spend days exploring the coast and finding secret beaches that you can have all to yourself!
+Guanacaste, Costa Rica, or the “gold coast” earned its nickname due to the plethora of beautiful beaches in the province.
+You can spend days exploring the coast, finding gorgeous beaches that you can have all to yourself!

 Yeison and I love living in Guanacaste for this exact reason.
 We’ve had a blast discovering hidden gems only the locals know.
 So in this article we’re going to share some of our favorites and the best beaches in Guanacaste.